akshaykhadse/Neural-Network/README.md

 ## Census Income Prediction

 The task is to predict whether income exceeds $50K/yr based on census data.
-Also known as "Census Income" data set.
+Also known as *Census Income* data set.

 ### Data set description

-The "Census Income” data set is used for this assignment.
+The *Census Income* data set is used for this assignment.
 It has many continuous value and categorical value features, this would help in learning to handle various types of features while building complex machine learning models.
 Such a mixture would also gives a good opportunity to learn data visualization.

 Though the data set is publicly available a scrambled verison of the data set is being used.